 But maybe not.
 As figure 16 shows, 2018 has seen a surge of women nominees for House of Representatives seats in the Democratic Party.
 If a nontrivial share of them win their general election contests, we’ll see a significant rise in women’s representation in national political office.

 Another indicator of inclusion is safety from sexual assault and other types of violence.
 As the revelations from the “MeToo” movement suggest, sexual misconduct by men against women remains far too common.
 Unfortunately, we have no reliable over-time data to give us a sense of whether there has been progress in this area or not.

 We do have data on rape that go back at least several decades.
 Figure 17 shows data from victimization surveys.
-They suggest a slow but relatively steady decline since the early 1990s.
+They suggest a decline since the early 1990s.
 We also have data from police reports.
 They go back farther in time, but they are less reliable because many rapes aren’t reported.
 They too suggest a reduction since the early 1990s, though to a level that remains higher than half a century ago.

 Figure 18 shows victim reports of domestic violence — “intimate partner violence” with female victims.
 Half a century ago women could not press charges of rape against their husbands in most states.
 Since the early 1990s, according to the data, the incidence of domestic violence has fallen sharply.

 What does public opinion data tell us about the degree to which men embrace inclusion for women?
 Figure 19 shows five indicators of men’s attitudes.
 All but one suggest progress.